View Categories

 • Symbolizes the idea of welfare state and amplifies social and economic justice as entailed in Preamble.

-• They impose a moral obligation on the state authorities for their application, however, public opinion is the real force behind them.
+• They place a moral duty on state authorities for implementation, but public opinion is the true driving force behind them.

-• Serves as moral precepts for – Legislature, executive and administrative of state
+• Serves as moral precepts for the Legislature, executive and administrative administrative branches of the state.

-• They serve as a Common Minimum Programme for every government irrespective of their manifestos and political ideologies.
+• They function as a Common Minimum Programme for every government, regardless of their manifestos and political ideologies.

 • The Directives are the life-giving provisions of the Constitution.
 They constitute the stuff of the Constitution and its philosophy of social justice. – L. M Singhvi